 - All Irish VACs in China and Mongolia have reopened.

-- Only long-stay visas ('D' categories) will be processed initially.
-Short-stay Visas ('C' categories) will not be processed due to ongoing restrictions in Ireland.
+- Only long-stay visas ('D' categories) are currently being processed.
+Short-stay Visas ('C' categories) are not yet being processed due to ongoing restrictions in Ireland.

 - If you were unable to travel back to Ireland during the Covid-19 outbreak, and your IRP card expired during this period, please contact our office before making your visa application so that we can advise you about the procedure.